warmlogic/mat-mvm/README.md

 To get started in analyzing your data:

-  * The most important functions that get your data in !FieldTrip format are `create_ft_struct.m`, `seg2ft.m`, and `process_ft_data.m`.
+  * The most important functions that get your data in FieldTrip format are `create_ft_struct.m`, `seg2ft.m`, and `process_ft_data.m`.
 They have extensive help sections that you can view with the 'help' command in MATLAB.
 The help sections may not explain all of the options (yet), so feel free to peruse the top of the code for some of these.
   * You will need to file your such that the tools know where to find it.
 There are some assumptions made regarding file locations.
   * Take a look at some of the current experiment scripts such as `mat-mvm/soco/soco_ft_seg_tla.m` or `mat-mvm/tnt/tnt_ft_seg_pow.m`, but note that they may not be tuned for your experiment and all options may not be present.
     * I will give a detailed initial setup here in the future.
 For now, try to glean them from the example experiment scripts.